Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-Figure \ref{fig:Fig2d} illustrates the number of grains detected by OVITO.
-The number of grains undergoes a sharp increase at $\varepsilon = 0.25$ and peaks at $\varepsilon = 0.27$ with approximately 400 grains.
-This corresponds to the highly disordered state, where OVITO identifies small pockets of BCC structure as individual grains within a volume of highly disordered atoms.
-After that, there is a rapid decrease in grain number, reaching a minimum of 25 grains at around 0.3 strain, coinciding with the decrease in potential energy.
-Following this, the number of grains once again rises to around 230 at $\varepsilon = 2$.
-Then, there is a decrease to about 160 at $\varepsilon = 3$.
-Another increase in grain count is observed after reaching $\varepsilon = 6$, plateauing at a value of around 240 until the end of the simulation.
-In Figure \ref{fig:Fig2e}, we also observe an increase in dislocation density starting at a strain value of 0.27.
-The dislocation density is given as the total line length divided by the volume of the simulation cell.
-Dislocation density rises to approximately $2.6 \times 10^{-3}/$\AA$^2$ at 0.82 strain, followed by a decrease to $1.2 \times 10^{-3}/$\AA$^2$ at around 2 strain.
-The dislocation density experiences a slight increase to $1.6 \times 10^{-3}/$\AA$^2$ at 3 strain and subsequently remains relatively constant during further shearing.
+Figure \ref{fig:Fig2c} illustrates the number of grains detected by OVITO.
+The number of grains undergoes a sharp increase at $\gamma = 0.25$ and peaks at $\gamma = 0.27$ with approximately 400 grains.
+This corresponds to the highly disordered state.
+After that, there is a rapid decrease in grain number, reaching a minimum of 25 grains at $\sim\gamma = 0.3$, coinciding with the decrease in excess potential energy.
+Following this, the number of grains once again rises to $\sim 230$ at $\gamma = 2$.
+Then, there is a decrease to about 160 at $\gamma = 3$.
+Another increase in grain count is observed after reaching $\gamma = 6$, plateauing at a value of $\sim 240$ until the end of the simulation.
+This corresponds to a mean grain volume of $\sim 51\ nm^3$ and a mean grain diameter of $4.6\ nm$ using a spherical grain approximation.